f-h-g/osu-image-blurrificator/README.md

 IMPORTANT: MAKE SURE THE IMAGE BACKUP FOLDER HAS AT LEAST AS MUCH SPACE AVAILABLE AS YOUR ENTIRE OSU INSTALLATION TO BE SAFE

-Open main.js in an editor and set the filepath on line 6 of the file to wherever your osu songs folder is.
+Open main.js in a file editor (notepad, notepad++, etc.) and set the filepath on line 6 of the file to wherever your osu songs folder is.
 You can also change the blur level here.
 If you ever want to revert the blur effect, move the // at the start of line 9 to line 10.
 Do the reverse to blur the images again.
 Make sure to save any edits before closing.